-The Deputy Principal and Head Teacher Engagement will monitor students' attitude, academic performance and attendance.
-If there are any concerns, parents will be notified and parent interviews will occur to discuss issues and privileges may be withdrawn.
+The Deputy Principal and Head Teacher Secondary Studies will monitor students' attitude, academic performance and attendance.
+If there are any concerns, parents will be notified and parent interviews will occur to discuss issues.

 - Students are expected to attend school on time every day in order to meet the requirements for their HSC courses.
 School begins at 8.50am.
-Students who are continually late to school will be placed on detention, placed on a warning of suspension or suspended for persistent disobedience. - Students are expected to attend all timetabled lessons. - Students must remain on the school grounds all day, including recess and lunch.
-The school canteen is available for recess and lunch. - If a student is absent because of illness or for some other acceptable reason: - (i) a note stating the reason for the absence must be brought to the front office on the first day of return from absence; or - (ii) a doctor's certificate. - a doctor's certificate must be supplied if absent for an assessment task; this must be provided to the Head Teacher of the faculty the next day the student returns to school after their absence. - truancy means that valuable work is missed as the student has not been in class.
-Parents will be notified and letters sent home. - attendance may impact on any government assistance students may be receiving, for example, Centrelink payments may be reduced/cancelled. - any long-term leave during the senior years may result in a student not progressing to the following year or achieving the HSC.
-Any request for holiday leave MUST be approved by the Principal prior to going on leave. - leave will not be granted during examination periods, unless there is a known medical condition. - student absences are recorded on student reports documenting both whole days explained and unexplained absences and partial day explained and unexplained absences. - a child who has completed Year 10 and is below 17 years of age must continue schooling unless he or she participates on a full-time basis in approved education or training, or paid work (more than 25 hours) or a combination of approved education or training and paid work. - students must maintain an attendance rate of over 85% to fulfil the HSC requirements.
+Students who are continually late to school will be given consequences. - Students are expected to attend all timetabled lessons. - Students must remain on the school grounds all day, including recess and lunch.
+The school canteen is available for recess and lunch. - If a student is absent because of illness or for some other acceptable reason: - (i) a note stating the reason for the absence must be brought to the front office on the first day of return from absence; or - (ii) a doctor's certificate. - A doctor's certificate must be supplied if absent for an assessment task.
+This must be provided to the Head Teacher of the faculty the next day the student returns to school after their absence. - Truancy means that valuable work is missed as the student has not been in class.
+Parents will be notified and letters sent home. - Attendance may impact on any government assistance students may be receiving, for example, Centrelink payments may be reduced/cancelled. - Any long-term leave during the senior years may result in a student not progressing to the following year or achieving the HSC.
+Any request for holiday leave MUST be approved by the Relieving Principal prior to going on leave - Leave will not be granted during examination periods unless there is a known medical condition. - Student absences are recorded on student reports documenting both whole days explained and unexplained absences and partial day explained and unexplained absences. - A student who has completed Year 10 and is below 17 years of age must continue schooling unless he or she participates on a full-time basis in approved education or training, or paid work (more than 25 hours) or a combination of approved education or training and paid work. - Students must maintain a high attendance rate to fulfil the HSC requirements.
 Extended absences must be justified by a doctor's certificate.